8r14z/coding-interview-prep/MyNote.md

 S4.
 Merge 2 subproblems

 18. Python bisect.bisect => left <= i, right > i .... bisect.bisect_left => left < i, right >= i

+19. If you can't figure out a dynamic programming solution, you can always do DFS + memoization which does the same thing.